-51. What procedure codes can be used when the beneficiary is not present for a service?
+45. What procedure codes can be used when the beneficiary is not present for a service?

 As a general rule, most CPT codes require that the beneficiary be present for the service.
 However, some CPT codes specifically say or imply that the beneficiary is not present for the service and those codes can be used as described.
 HCPCs appear to have a bit more flexibility and some can be used when the beneficiary is not present.
 Due to confusion around this, counties have asked DHCS to clearly identify codes that can only be used when the beneficiary is present.
-Also see the answer to question about Collateral services.

-52. What CPT codes can be used for case consultation?
+46. What CPT codes can be used for case consultation?